Sleep Disorders in Children

 Night terrors are rare in adults.
 However, about 30% of children experience night terrors, usually between the ages of 3 and 7.
 Medical researchers do not completely understand why night terrors occur, although a familial predisposition has been observed.

 Treatment options are limited.
-The best thing to do provide comfort and reassurance after a night terror episode.
+The best thing to do is provide comfort and reassurance after a night terror episode.
 If you decide to consult a pediatrician about your child’s night terrors, it may be helpful to keep a sleep diary on the frequency and duration of episodes.

 Nightmares in Children